Search for “musician” in the Google app store and this is what you get.

 - subdivision accents

-Sight Read – Music Quizz
+Slick Metronome AppSight Read – Music Quizz

 Apart from doing the occasional brush-up on my own note recognition, this is a great app to add some elements of gamification into your lessons.

-When most students simply gulp and whine a little when you test their note recognition skills the old-fashioned way, they actually like it when you present it in the form of a challenge as a game.
+When most students simply gulp and whine a little when you test their note recognition skills the old-fashioned way, they actually like it when you present it in the form of a challenge – as a game.

 With this app you can do that.
-Simply tell your student something like, “Let’s see how many notes you can recognize during the 1 minute countdown.”
+Simply tell your student something like, “Let’s see how many notes you can recognize during the one minute countdown.”
 Do this 2 or 3 times in a row for a nice note reading work out that’s fun.
 Make a note of the result in your Evernote student tracker and at the next lesson challenge your student to beat their best result.

 A killer feature would be to be able to limit the notes used during the quizz.
 Then I’d be able to use the app even with early beginners, who only learned 3 or 4 notes so far.
-I think I’ll write the developer with that feature request.
-Hopefully this can be implemented in a future update.

 I use this app to quickly record ideas that I want to remember.
 When you don’t have pen and paper with you and are too lazy to type the idea into your phone, use WaveRecorder instead.